MicrosoftDocs/fabric-docs/docs/real-time-intelligence/create-database.md

 ms.custom:
   - build-2023
   - ignite-2023
-ms.date: 12/05/2023
+ms.date: 04/21/2024
 ms.search.form: KQL Database
 ---
 # Create a KQL database

-In Real-Time Analytics, you interact with your data in the context of [Eventhouses](eventhouse.md) (Preview), databases, and tables.
+In Real-Time Intelligence, you interact with your data in the context of [Eventhouses](eventhouse.md) (Preview), databases, and tables.
 A single workspace can hold multiple Eventhouses, an Eventhouse can hold multiple databases, and each database can hold multiple tables.

 In this article, you learn how to create a new KQL database.
 Once your KQL database has data, you can proceed to query your data using Kusto Query Language in a KQL queryset.